HumanBrainProject/coallocation-slurm-plugin/README.md

 How-to-use instructions
 =======================
 To use our plugin in a multi-tiered storage cluster, we describe how to install and use our plugin, as follows.
+We have considered two storage tiers called low performance storage (lps) and high performance storage (hps).

 Installation guide
 ------------------